Martin Paterson: Stoke City

 Born in Tunstall, Staffordshire, Paterson failed a trial at nearby Port Vale at the age of nine as the club felt he was too small, but was instead accepted into the Stoke City academy.
-He made his first team debut for Stoke as a late substitute for Chris Greenacre in a 2–0 win over Plymouth Argyle in a Championship game at the Britannia Stadium on 16 April 2005.
+He made his first-team debut for Stoke as a late substitute for Chris Greenacre in a 2–0 win over Plymouth Argyle in a Championship game at the Britannia Stadium on 16 April 2005.
 His first start came in a 0–0 draw with Leeds United at Elland Road on 25 March 2006.
 He had dyed his hair red and white before the game, but was sent home to have it cut by manager Tony Pulis.
 He scored his first goal for the club on 12 September 2006, in a 1–1 draw with Sheffield Wednesday at Hillsborough Stadium.
 Nine weeks later he joined League Two side Grimsby Town on an initial one-month loan, along with Stoke teammate Anthony Pulis.
 He scored four goals in his first three appearances for the "Mariners".
 The loan was extended into a third month, and after scoring a total of six goals in his 15 games for Grimsby, manager Alan Buckley said that "for supporters to sing 'why don't you sign him', we've got to get real... there was never any possibility of us making anything permanent for a player like Martin."
 Wrexham tried to acquire the striker on loan, but he instead remained at Stoke.
 He played three further games for the "Potters" towards the end of the 2006–07 season, before departing in the summer.
 Manager Tony Pulis said that "it was the right decision to let him go – in the summer of 2007 – because there was no way he was going to play in front of Ricardo Fuller".

 Scunthorpe United

 In July 2007, Paterson was signed by Scunthorpe United manager Nigel Adkins for a fee set by a tribunal.
 He enjoyed an excellent start to the 2007–08 season, scoring four goals in his first five games.
-He ended the campaign with 14 goals in 42 appearances, but the "Iron" were relegated out of the Championship and he left the club in acrimonious circumstances, accusing Scunthorpe of having gone back on their word after they rejected his written transfer request.
+He ended the campaign with 14 goals in 42 appearances, but the "Iron" were relegated out of the Championship.
+He left the club in acrimonious circumstances, accusing Scunthorpe of having gone back on their word after they rejected his written transfer request.